MultiPoolMiner/MultiPoolMiner/README.txt

 A11.
 This will reset your profit statistics and deletes all coin profibility data accumulated since MultiPoolMiner was first launched.
 This can be helpful when your predicted income stats (calculated average results) are broken which can happen when ie. an existing coin is added to a new exchange and the price falsely skyrockets due to low volume and liquidity.
 Bear in mind MultiPoolMiner becomes more accurate over time at calculating your profitability and running this scrypt will delete all that recorded data.

 Q12.
 Why does MultiPoolMiner open multiple miners of the same type?
 A12.
 Not all miners support multiple GPUs and this is a workaround to resolve this issue.
-MultiPoolMiner will try to open upto 6 instances of some of the miners to support systems with upto 6 GPUs or to overcome other problems found while testing.
+MultiPoolMiner will try to open up to 6 instances of some of the miners to support systems with up to 6 GPUs or to overcome other problems found while testing.
 Doing so makes no difference in performance and donation amount to the miner sw developer (if applicable) will be the same percentage as if it was a single instance run for multiple GPUs ie. if one instance is run for five cards or five instances, one for each of the the five cards, that is still the same 1% donation NOT 5x1%.

 Q13.
 MultiPoolMiner does not close miners properly (2 or more instances of the same miner accumulate over time) A13.
 This is due to miner failure most likely caused by too much OVERCLOCKING.
 When miner fails it tries to recover which usually means restarting itself in the same window.
 This causes issues with the API connection to the miner and MultiPoolMiner thinks miner quit and launches another instance as a result.
 Due to default API port still being used by the first launched but failed miner, MPM can launch many instances of the same miner over time.
 This behaviour will be improved upon in the future but can only be completely solved by the user by lowering overclock to keep miners and the system stable.